 The first characteristic that separates the best leaders from other HR professionals is a genuine concern for developing others .
-This further expands to providing coaching, acting as a mentor, and giving feedback in a helpful way and applies at all levels of the organisation.
+This further expands to providing coaching, acting as a mentor, and giving feedback in a helpful way and applies at all levels of the organization.
 Deloitte showed that 42% of respondents who have been seeking new employment believe their job does not make good use of their skills and abilities.

 Furthermore, 26% of those who planned to leave their jobs in the next year cited a lack of trust in HR leadership as a key factor, whilst 62% of employees who plan to stay with their current employers reported high levels of trust in their corporate culture and HR leadership.

-The problems associated with not prioritising workforce development are further compounded given employee retention is becoming ever more challenging with the advent of technology enabling remote working to become more widespread - check out our blog on The Future of Work for our take on how this develops.
+The problems associated with not prioritizing workforce development are further compounded given employee retention is becoming ever more challenging with the advent of technology enabling remote working to become more widespread - check out our blog on The Future of Work for our take on how this develops.

 Influencing and Building Relationships

 The role of an HR leader has changed dramatically in recent years.
 No longer can an HR leader focus their efforts narrowly on building their own function and monitoring attrition rates.
 On the surface, this concentration makes sense.
 However, HR professionals must demonstrate more than just basic HR competency.
-They are expected to be key partners who help drive their organisation's overall business strategies.
-To do so, HR professionals need to think strategically, connecting a robust HR function with an in-depth knowledge of their organisation's core business issues and aspirations.
+They are expected to be key partners who help drive their organization's overall business strategies.
+To do so, HR professionals need to think strategically, connecting a robust HR function with an in-depth knowledge of their organization's core business issues and aspirations.